uliba3/Simple_ToDo_List/README.md

-# Simple Todo List Chrome Extension
+# Simple ToDo List Chrome Extension

 A lightweight and user-friendly Chrome extension for managing your daily tasks with a clean and intuitive interface.